supminal/AssetOpsBench/benchmark/cods_track1/README_CODS.md

 ## 7. Procedure for Submission

-1. Participant has to download the file named **`track1_planning.py`** in the `src/workflows` directory.
+1. Participant has to modify the file named **`track1_planning.py`** in the `src/workflows` directory.
-   - This is the actual code where they will add the new logic.
+   - This is the actual code where they will add the new logic if there is a need.
    - **`run_track_1.py`** (located at `benchmark/cods_track1`) is the entrypoint; participants **do not** need to change it.

 2. Then, the last step is to run the **`docker-compose.yml`** file again.